naveedali8086/customer-management/README.md

 a Customer, Supplier, Doctor, Patient etc. If you added new parent for a `Contact` entity, it must be defined in as a new case of in `App\Enums\ContactBelongsTo` as well as in `getContactParentModelClass()` method of this enum.
 And same goes for the address entity.

+Also, if address-management package was installed, please uncomment addresses() relationship method in defined in Customer model.

 <br>
 Step 3: